FNNDSC/CHRIS_docs/apiprofiles/store/pipeline.md

 # Pipeline

 API resource representing the definition of a computing pipeline of plugins.
-The pipeline is defined as a set of ChRIS resources known as [plugin pipings](piping.md) that are organized as nodes of a connected directed acyclic graph (DAG).
+The pipeline is defined as a set of ChRIS store resources known as [plugin pipings](piping.md) that are organized as nodes of a connected directed acyclic graph (DAG).
 A piping's associated plugin must be of type `ds`.

 ## Semantic descriptors